Cherrion-Chen/pyanim/README.md

-# pyanim
+# Pyanim
-A animation framework based on Python.
+An animation framework based on Python.

 Welcome to Pyanim!
 This is an animation framework based on Python, intended to provide Maths researchers, learers and teachers with a easy kit to learn about how the geometry objects vary with the change of certain parameters.